 How do you steam vegetables to ensure a delicious taste every time?
 With these simple tips, you can steam any vegetable to perfection!

-Steamed vegetables are so good because they are easy to get to the right crispy point without being too soft or mushy.
+Steamed vegetables are so good because they are easy to achieve the perfect crispness.
 When cooked and seasoned properly, you can prevent them from tasting bland.
-You can enjoy crisp, tender, delicious steamed vegetables on the table every time.
-Vegetables don't need to be boiled and you can actually lose some of their nutrients when you cook them this way.
+Vegetables don't need to be boiled, and you can actually lose some of their nutrients when you cook them this way

 How to Steam Vegetables - It's Simple to Learn

-Steaming vegetables is just about the same for any vegetable you want to cook, whether they are fresh or frozen.
-Bigger vegetables take a bit longer, so if you need to steam them quickly, cut them smaller.
 Carrots, for instance, are a bit denser than peas, so they will take a minute or two longer to cook.
 I generally cut carrots in rounds, but sticks work great, too.
-I prefer my veggies a bit crunchy, and thankfully, that's the way hubby likes them, too.
+I prefer my veggies to be a bit crunchy, and thankfully, that's the way my hubby likes them, too.

-When I make asparagus or broccoli, I watch it very closely because I do not like mushy asparagus or broccoli.
+When I cook asparagus or broccoli, I watch it very closely because I don't like mushy asparagus or broccoli.
 I also do not care for steamed cauliflower.
 It has no taste to me at all.
 So if I'm making cauliflower, I will eat it raw or make it into "mashed potatoes" with melted butter and milk.

 - steamer basket